ASU-VDA-Lab/ASP-DAC24-Tutorial/README.md

 ### Session 1

 This session demonstrates OpenROAD Python APIs in ML-EDA applications.
-The sesssion contains two demos:
+The session contains two demos:

 #### Demo 1

-The first demo shows the Python APIs to run EDA tools flow and APIs to query OpenROAD database.
+The first demo shows the Python APIs to run EDA tools flow and APIs to query the OpenROAD database.
 These APIs can work within a regular Python shell and easily integrate with ML-EDA applications.

 ```
 ./OpenROAD/build/src/openroad -python session1/demo1_flow.py